zly20020208/PScalpel/README.md

 ### 3. Demo

+This demo shows how to:

+1. Compute the phase separation score of any protein sequence.

+2. Find a mutated variant with improved phase separation.

+3. Find a mutated variant with similar phase separation.
 - Instructions to run on data:
   1. Run the main script `main.m` in MATLAB to process the sample data: